tiny-dancer/notes/delivering-value.md

 ##### Why It Matters

 - When teams adopt Git Ops and Continuous Delivery it's a common practice to ensure everything is automated in the Pipelines.
-Tools such as Jenkins (pipeline as code) and Azure DevOps (pipeline templates)
+Tools such as Jenkins (pipeline as code) and Azure DevOps (pipeline templates) make this easy to do.
+The problem evolves when the pipeline becomes coupled to the application.
+For example, if the pipeline is routinely modified based on

-#####
+##### Everything as Code

 - https://martinfowler.com/articles/microservices.html#SmartEndpointsAndDumbPipes
 ##### Methodologies